 While the spaghetti squash is cooking in the microwave, you can prepare the mushroom sauce.
 To get the creamy cheesy type sauce I was craving I used a reduced fat ricotta cheese.
 Ricotta cheese is not completely smooth so if you don’t like that you can put the ricotta and broth into a food processor or blender and process for a little while until a smoother consistency.
 It doesn’t bother me though and why dirty an appliance?
 Your sauce should be ready in about 5 to 10 minutes.
 If you want a little more sauce add a little more broth or milk.

 You can mix the spaghetti squash right into the sauce or spoon the sauce on top.
 Sprinkle a little more cheese on top as well as some fresh herbs.
-Enjoy!
+Hope you enjoy this Creamy Mushroom Spaghetti Squash!
 Happy New Year!

 I’m just a poor blogger and all I ask for is a little love to keep me going.
 So please don’t forget to ENTER my current giveaways for some great prizes!
 If you like this recipe, please follow me on FACEBOOK or TWITTER.
 You can also sign-up to receive my recipes and posts by EMAIL or RSS.
 My recipes are original creations and owned by me unless otherwise noted.
 Please do not steal or copy my recipes or pictures without my permission.
 Thanks for visiting Snappy Gourmet!